2009 Collier Township shooting

 The Collier Township shooting, also referred to as the Bridgeville LA Fitness shooting, was a mass shooting and murder-suicide that took place on August 4, 2009, in an LA Fitness health club in Collier Township, a suburb of Pittsburgh, Pennsylvania.
-The attack resulted in four deaths, including that of the perpetrator, who killed himself.
+The attack resulted in four deaths, including the perpetrator, George Sodini, who killed himself.
 Nine other people were injured.
 The fitness center is approximately 10 mi south of Pittsburgh, in the Great Southern Shopping Center, a strip mall located in the Kirwan Heights section of Collier Township, just outside of the borough of Bridgeville.

 Details

 The shooting occurred at a women's aerobics class at the LA Fitness center at approximately 8:15 p.m.
 The shooter entered the class, placed a duffel bag on the ground, turned off the lights, took out two handguns and began firing, police said.
 According to police, the gunman fired 52 shots with two Glock 9×19mm semiautomatic pistols before committing suicide by shooting himself in the head with a .45-caliber revolver.
 A .32-caliber semiautomatic pistol found in his pocket was not used.

 Three women and the gunman died, and about nine other people were injured.
 The Allegheny County Medical Examiner's office identified the three women who died as Heidi Overmier, 46, of Collier Township; Elizabeth Gannon, 49, of Green Tree, Pennsylvania; and Jody Billingsley, 38, of Mt.
 Lebanon, Pennsylvania.